 Health Checks

-Health checks scan your schemas and identities used in your sandbox and provide a summary of issues that you can use to explore and troubleshoot with AI Assistant.
-In the future, more objects can be scanned for a more comprehensive report.
+Health checks scan your schemas, identities, and datasets in your sandbox and provide a summary of issues that you can explore and troubleshoot with AI Assistant.

 Poor schema and identity configurations lead to significant downstream issues, including incorrect profile creation, failed segment qualification, and inaccurate activation.
 These issues are difficult to detect and often require specialized expertise to diagnose.
 Health checks shift your approach from reactive troubleshooting to proactive, preventative maintenance.